ezekielchow/se-take-home-assignment/readme.spec.md

 1. Run npm run dev
 2. Go to htttp://localhost:**PORT_NUMBER**

+### Testing

+1. Run npm run test

+### Linting

+1. Run npm run lint

 ### Usage

 1. Cooking process will automatically be started
 2. Add an order
 3. Add a bot to start cooking
 4. (Stop cooking) will stop bots from picking up orders.
 Pending bots however will finish up their orders if there's any orders in progress

+### Future Ideas

+1. To use env file for cooking timings.
+Unable to find a way to test .env variables ATM
+2. Bots prioritizing; Bot will be force to prioritize normal order first
+3. Better queue system; To manage workload rather than putting all the workload on the earliest bot created